Euclideon/vaultclient/docs/TranslationGuide.md

 - `sceneExplorerLoading`: Tooltip displayed when mouse is hovered over the alert next to a scene item in the Scene Explorer that vault client has not fully loaded yet
 - `sceneExplorerFolderDefaultName`: Default name of new folders when they are added to the Scene Explorer

+#### Model
+- `sceneModelPosition`: Label used for the model position
+- `sceneModelRotation`: Label used for the model rotation
+- `sceneModelScale`: Label used for the model scale

 #### Point of Interest
 - `scenePOIDefaultName`: Default name of new POI objects when they are added to the Scene Explorer